Raspberry Jam Thumbprint Cookies

 • Unsalted butter.
 I prefer unsalted butter to avoid overwhelming the cookies with saltiness.
 Let it come to room temperature before using in the recipe.

 • Preserves.
-I use a combination of raspberry and apricot jam to make a beautiful presentation.
-You can swap these out for other flavors, like strawberry jam or blackberry, if you like.
+I use raspberry jam, but you can totally swap it out for other flavors, like strawberry jam, aprictot, or blackberry, if you like.

-Step by step photos showing how to make Jam thumbprint cookies.
+Step by step photos showing how to make thumbprint cookie dough.

+Add thumbprint.
 Use your clean thumb to make an indentation in the center of each cookie.
+I actually LOVE using a wine cork for this, it creates the perfect well.
 Press about half the way into the cookie.
-If you break through to the bottom, take a little piece of dough to push into the dough, patching the break.
-Fill the thumbprint with jam.

 Glaze.
-You can top these cookies with powdered sugar (like a kolache cookie) or add the almond glaze for a delicious finishing touch!
+You can top these cookies with powdered sugar (like a kolache cookie) or add and easy icing for a delicious finishing touch!

 Tips and Tricks